kevL/yata/ReadMe.txt

                    the row's "label" - so by freezing it you can scroll to the right and still read what it is.

-- PropertyPanel on/off  : F7 (toggles the PropertyPanel on/off)
+- PropertyPanel          : F7 (toggles the PropertyPanel on/off)
-- PropertyPanel top/bot : F8 (toggles the panel's position top/bottom)
+- PropertyPanel location : F8 (key Shift to reverse direction.
+Cycles the panel's location through the four corners of the table)

 - External diff/merger : Ctrl+m (starts an external diff program with 2 diffed
                          files open.
 See Appendix M: WinMerge)